Example Usage

 mutations

-import { mutationField, arg } from '@nexus/schema';
+import { mutationField, nonNull } from 'nexus'

 export const UserCreateOneMutation = mutationField('createOneUser', {